Contact

 State of Louisiana v.
 Chevron USA

 Mr. Hosie served as lead trial counsel for the State of Louisiana in a fraud action tried to jury verdict in 2004.
-The $111 million verdict for the State was acknowledged as a Top 15 verdict of 2004.
+The $111 million verdict for the State was acknowledged as a Top 15 verdict in 2004.
+The case settled shortly after the verdict.

 Earl Anzai, Attorney General for the State of Hawaii v.
 Chevron Corp., et al.

 Mr. Hosie served as lead counsel for the State of Hawaii in a statewide gasoline price-fixing antitrust case in the District of Hawaii.
-The case resolved for $35 million.
+The case resolved for $35 million, with regulatory changes as well.

 In re Lease Oil Antitrust Litigation

-Mr. Hosie served as co-lead counsel for nationwide subclass of oil royalty owners in antitrust case heard in the Southern District of Texas.
-The case resulted in a successful $200 million settlement for the client.
+Mr. Hosie served as co-lead counsel for a nationwide subclass of oil royalty owners in an antitrust case heard in the Southern District of Texas.
+The case resulted in a successful $200 million settlement for the client class.

 In re Exxon Corp.

-Mr. Hosie served as lead trial counsel for the State of Alaska in a six-month tax-dispute trial, resulting in a $259 million verdict for the State.
+Mr. Hosie served as lead trial counsel for the State of Alaska in a six month oil tax dispute trial, resulting in a $259 million verdict for the State, which Exxon paid.

 In re ANS Royalty Litigation

-Mr. Hosie served as lead trial counsel for the State of Alaska in an action against multiple major oil companies, seeking recovery of North Slope oil royalties in Alaska Superior Court.
-This action resulted in $1.2 billion in recoveries for the client between 1988-1995
+Mr. Hosie served as lead trial counsel for the State of Alaska in cases against multiple major oil companies, seeking recovery of North Slope oil royalties in Alaska Superior Court.
+These cases resulted in circa $1.2 billion in recoveries for the client between 1988-1995.

-Mr. Hosie represented an emerging tech company with novel technology in the credit card security area against MasterCard, Visa, American Express, and others.
-All cases resolved through settlement or mediation, with significant eight figure licenses for our client.
+Mr. Hosie represented an emerging tech company with novel technology in the credit card security area against Mastercard, Visa, American Express, and others.
+All cases resolved through settlement or mediation, with significant licenses for our client.